 - 2 tablespoons chopped chives

 - 1 teaspoon fresh lemon juice

-- Combine the butter, mustards, herbs, lemon juice, salt, and pepper in a small bowl.
-Roll the mixture into a log about 4 inches long and wrap in plastic wrap.
-Refrigerate until firm.
+- Combine the butter, both mustards, herbs, lemon juice, salt, and pepper in a small bowl.

-- Rub the salmon steaks with the olive oil and season with salt and pepper.
-Grill directly over hot coals, turning once, until the flesh is firm to the touch and opaque throughout.
+- Rub the salmon steaks with olive oil and season with salt and pepper.
+Grill directly over hot coals, turning once until the flesh is firm to the touch.

 - Remove from the grill, place a slice of mustard butter on each portion and serve.